One of the most difficult tasks faced by anyone who wants to start a blog is the process of selecting the web-hosting

 If you are a new blogger just getting started with the process of choosing your web-hosting service, I highly recommend that you opt for reliable, reputable and cheap shared hosting.
 I have highlighted the benefits, pros/cons and also shared a list of best shared hosting for WordPress.

 There are several web hosting packages available, such as shared hosting, managed WordPress hosting, Cloud hosting, VPS, and dedicated hosting, and for new bloggers, it’s always confusing to determine which is the best choice.

-In technical terms, web hosting can be divided into the following categories: Shared, VPS, dedicated, reseller and cloud hosting.
+In technical terms, web hosting can be divided into the following categories: Shared, VPS, dedicated, reseller, managed WordPress hosting and cloud hosting.
 You can further classify them as Windows or Linux hosting.